 Before you start picturing a call center filled with robots that will inevitably turn on the human race, know that the technology still has a long way to go.
 In fact, the ability of human reps to work with AI reps easily and intuitively through the Over.ai platform is one of its strongest qualities.

-As has been stated in many of our other articles addressing AI, the progression of AI technology is not heading towards replacement, but rather collaboration with humans.
+The progression of AI technology is not heading towards replacement, but rather collaboration with humans.
 The best and most advanced platforms allow businesses to utilize the strengths of both human and artificial intelligence to provide customers with the best experience possible.

 Only time will tell how this acquisition will pan out for users of Vonage, Vonage Business Cloud and for business communication in general, but it is exciting to see one of the strongest business communication leaders partner with a cutting edge AI developer.